 In all, some 350 staff work to bring our goldrush story to life.
 They are supported by over 250 volunteers who help bring the Outdoor Museum to life and assist with curatorial work and tour guiding.

-Sovereign Hill acknowledges the Wadawurrung people as the Traditional Owners of the land on which we operate.
+Sovereign Hill acknowledges the Wadawurrung people as the Traditional custodians of the land on which we operate.
 We pay our respects to their Elders past and present, and to all of the Aboriginal and Torres Strait Islander people who live and work on Wadawurrung Country.
 We acknowledge their unceded sovereignty over Wadawurrung Country, and the ongoing hardship and trauma as a result of colonisation.
 The history and continuous culture of the Wadawurrung people is an important part of our shared story.

 For trade enquiries, contact our Marketing Department: